devahmedsaber/sync-products-task/README.md

 # Laravel Product Sync Task

-This repository contains a Laravel backend task for **synchronizing products** from a public API (`https://fakestoreapi.com/products`) into a local database using queued jobs, batch processing, notifications, and a clean architecture with repository & service layers.
+This repository contains a Laravel backend task for **synchronizing products** from a public API to a local database using queued jobs, batch processing, notifications, and a clean architecture with repository and service layers.

 ---